michelleklum/cs124-lab1/design/design.md

 Furthermore, we also decided to remove the pencil icons from the task cards on the Single List Page for Lab 2 because we wanted it to take two steps to get to the Edit Task Page from the Single List Page, rather than just one step.
 Having an extra step to get to the Edit Task Page would help prevent users from accidentally editing tasks.

+And as you can see, our checkboxes for Lab 1 were styled a bit oddly.
+So, for Lab 2, we changed the look of our checkboxes to better adhere to the aesthetics of our app.

 <img src="single_list_page_final_lab_1.png" alt="Single List Page Lab 1 Final Version" width="200px">

 ## Alternate Designs: Single List Page Menu Mode